kparlar/powerfiler/README.md

 After git clone, you can directly run from your ide as any spring-boot project.
 When the application stated you can use the postman request to insert data or get data.
 Given below the request samples.

+## Sheduled Task for CSV files
+There is a scheduled task created in this project too.
+When you run the spring-boot project, there is fixed delay period of 15 second in each run, the scheduled task will read the  C://Temp/powerfiler/  folder and try to ingest data in csv files.
+If it is successfully ingested, deleted the file.
+And if any error is occurred than it logs to the same folder.
+Schedule task first change the file name with 'KEPT' like turning MeterDat.csv to MeterDatas_2743c533-b784-4951-90cd-27ef80ae041a_KEPT.csv and after that processes the file.
+If there is any error occured, this file is left in the same folder with KEPT filename.
+You can use this with test csv file under csv folder, name MeterDatas.csv.